 Proxies are used for

-- Proxy: Hide your IP address for anonymous browsing.
+- Keeps your IP address hidden.

 You Also Like “11 powerful Youtube SEO Tools“

-HTTP Proxy
+- HTTP Proxy

-HTTPS Proxies
+- HTTPS Proxies

-SOCKS Proxies
+- SOCKS Proxies

-Transparent Proxies
+- Transparent Proxies

-Anonymous Proxies
+- Anonymous Proxies

 Benefits of Using Proxies

-- They protect your privacy by masking your IP location.
+- They protect your privacy.

-- They help you bypass geo-restriction content that is blocked in your region.
+- They help you bypass geo-restricted content.

 - They offer an extra layer of security by filtering out malicious content.